GSP

 In short, never call "fork" or "exec" on native Win32 Perl.

-If you supply a command of multiple arguments, they are combined into a command line using "Win32::ShellQuote".
-The first argument is used as the executable (unless you specified the 'exe' option), and gets the same path lookup.
+If you supply an array of arguments as the command, this module combines them into a command line using "Win32::ShellQuote/quote_native".
+The first argument is used as the executable (unless you specified the 'exe' option, like above).

 stdin => undef, # stdin will read from NUL device